Algebraic invariants, mutation, and commensurability of link complements: Introduction

 Theorems \ref{omnibus1.5} and \ref{omnibus2} comprise the first study (to our knowledge) of commensurability among an infinite family of link complements related by mutation.
-Mutants have a longstanding reputation for being difficult to distinguish, although work of Goodman--Heard--Hodgson \cite{GHH} can now be used to check particular examples.
+Mutants have a longstanding reputation for being difficult to distinguish, although the algorithm of \cite{GHH} can now be used to check particular examples.
 (For instance, the complement of the ``Kinoshita--Terasaka knot,'' 11n42 in the knot tables, is incommensurable with that of its mutant, the ``Conway knot'' 11n34.)

 Theorem \ref{omnibus1.5} further gives some evidence counter to the following conjecture of Reid--Walsh \cite{Reid_Walsh}: the commensurability class of a hyperbolic knot complement in $S^3$ contains at most two others.
 This implies in particular that any hyperbolic knot complement is incommensurable with all but two of its (non-isometric) mutants.